Cache - Tiny automated stores that deliver

 Automated vending machines that operate 24/7 on DoorDash and UberEats

-Every day we feature a new interesting startup.
+Every day I feature a new interesting startup.
 Today’s featured startup is Cache.
-Subscribe to our newsletter to read about a new interesting startup every day.
+Subscribe to my newsletter to read about a new interesting startup every day.

 What it does: Cache creates and operates automated convenience stores on DoorDash and UberEats.
 These stores are powered by vending machines that operate 24/7 and are only accessible to delivery drivers.

 How it started: Chris Wu and Jimmy Young started Cache after they both worked at DoorDash.
 They realized that similarly automated convenience stores such as GoPuff and Dashmart only serve large urban areas and the economics don’t lend themselves to many suburban areas.
 These facilities can cost up to $1M+ to build-out, and can have labor expenses of $50k+/mo.1 Cache on the other hand only requires a small one-time investment, quick set-up time (1 hour) and very low operational costs.